Updated: Apr 19

 While individual therapy is definitely needed at times, therapy oftentimes can be most successful when parents are supportive, encouraging, and learn effective tools simultaneously with their children.

-Parent involvement in therapy often leads to long-lasting results because everyone in the family can work together as a team.
+Parent involvement in therapy often leads to more powerful results because everyone in the family can work together as a team.
 Like riding a bike, you never forget.
 The skills last even years from now - long after therapy has ended.

-When I was first trained in Parent-Child Interaction Therapy (PCIT) and Parent-Child CARE with UC Davis CAARE Center, I was taken aback by the quick and long-lasting results.
+When I was first trained in Parent-Child Interaction Therapy (PCIT) and Parent-Child CARE with UC Davis CAARE Center, I was taken aback by the quick results and beautiful transformation in the parent and child relationship.
 When UC Davis asked me to become a Trainer of Trainers and Training Partner, I jumped at the opportunity for my dream job.
 Now, I can make an even larger impact - reaching more families by training other therapists and providers.
 So what is PCIT and PC-CARE?

 PCIT and PC-CARE therapists coach parents while they play with their young child, suggesting words to say and actions to take to increase cooperative family time.
 PCIT, originally developed by Dr. Sheila Eyberg, has been extensively researched and shown to be effective in reducing 2-7 year old children’s disruptive behaviors and decreasing parenting stress.
 PC-CARE, developed by UC DAVIS CAARE Center, is also very effective in reducing children’s disruptive behaviors and increasing positive family communication.
 PC-CARE has a developmental component making it suitable for children ages 1 to 10 years old, and includes a special protocol if the child is on the autism spectrum.
 Additionally, PC-CARE coaches families to use healthy coping strategies, perfect for everyday challenges and helpful for more intense life stresses, such as a move, divorce, or trauma.
 PCIT tends to last between 14-20 sessions, whereas PC-CARE is a 6 session coaching program.
 If you are interested in PCIT or PC-CARE, feel free to check out more at ahealthyfocus.com.
 We would be happy to chat with you to find the perfect fit for you and your family.